 Post-secondary schools have taken up the challenge to address Canada’s most critical problems by better using school resources (financial assets, human capital, and capacities for knowledge creation and mobilization) to positively impact communities.
 This is an emergent field of practice, with many centres, institutes, and departments established over the past few years.
 Yet, they remain largely disconnected.

 The challenge for schools is to formalize and sustain these initiatives.
 They need to share and recognize their achievements, break down siloed activity, and connect initiatives more deeply within their institution.
 By supporting schools to consolidate, scale and share best practices, Re-Code hopes to see increased community partnerships and relationships across the post-secondary sector that result in enhanced community wellbeing.

 How We Support Change

-University of British ColumbiaRECODE funding to support the development of on campus social innovation and social entrepreneurship initiatives and activities.
+Pond-Deshpande Centre, University of New BrunswickRe-Code funding to support the development of on campus social innovation and social entrepreneurship initiatives and activities.

 Impact & Lessons Learned

 Maximizing the Capacities of Advanced Education Institutions to Build Social Infrastructure for Canadian Communities

 Building Social Infrastructure: How can we increase the impact of our institutions to better strengthen our communities?Learn More